howsoai/platform-installation-examples/helm-basic/README.md

 helm install howso-platform oci://registry.how.so/howso-platform/stable/howso-platform --namespace howso --values helm-basic/manifests/howso-platform.yaml
 ```

-Check the status of the pods in the howso namespace (CTRL-C to exit)
+Check the status of the pods in the howso namespace, as they come online (CTRL-C to exit).
 ```
 watch kubectl -n howso get po
 ```

-Setup a test user and environment using the [instructions here](../common/README.md#Create-Test-Environment)
+Setup a test user and environment using the [instructions here](../common/README.md#create-test-environment)